sh1n3sh1n3/popmots/README.md

 - [x] Schedule cards based on the [fsrs](https://github.com/open-spaced-repetition/free-spaced-repetition-scheduler) spaced repetition algorithm
 - [x] Rate flashcards by hard, good or easy to remember
 - [x] 7 day forecast of due cards
-- [x] Set the number of new cards per day
+- [x] Set the number of new cards and total due cards per day
 - [x] PWA and responsive design make it possible to install it in any device
 - [x] ~10000 most common words
 - [x] Connected to dictionary API (Using Cloudflare functions and D1 database)
 - [x] Local audio
 - [x] Download/Upload popmots data.
 - [x] No required login/signups
-- [ ] Option to login/signup for using the same data in different devices
-- [ ] Improve accessibility
-- [ ] Keyboard shorcuts
-- [ ] Offline

 ## Tech Stack